garethjevans/scm/docs/scm_tag.md

 ### Options

 ```
+  -k, --kind string         The kind of the scm provider
   -p, --path string         The path to the git-credentials file
   -r, --repository string   The full https url of the repository
   -s, --sha string          The sha to attach the tag to